Krylov-space anatomy and spread complexity of a disordered quantum spin chain: Introduction

 An intuitive measure of this complexity is the size of the wavefunction on the graph.
 But such a measure is basis dependent, so this naturally raises the question of whether there exists a basis in which the spread of the state -- and hence the associated complexity -- is minimised.
 Importantly, it was shown that the Krylov basis generated by the Hamiltonian from the initial state minimises the complexity of the time-evolving state~\cite{bala2022quantum}.
 Consequently, the spread complexity of the state in Krylov space (hereafter referred to as the Krylov spread complexity) provides a bona fide, basis-optimised measure of complexity.

 This in turn motivates the central question of this work: what is the anatomy of states in Krylov space in the ergodic and MBL phases, and how does the Krylov spread complexity distinguish between them?
-We also show that the Krylov-space anatomy of states provides insights into the MBL phase that are arguably more difficult to obtain from the Fock-space perspective.
+We also show that the Krylov-space anatomy of states provides insights into the MBL regime that are arguably more difficult to obtain from the Fock-space perspective.
 This is because the Hamiltonian in Krylov space takes the form of a one-dimensional (correlated) disordered tight-binding chain of length $\nh$, where the ordering of basis states and the notion of distance are much simpler than on the high-dimensional Fock-space graphs.

 The present work should be contrasted with the much more widely studied operator Krylov complexity~\cite{parker2019universal,dymarsky2020quantum,dymarsky2021krylov,rabinovici2021operator,rabinovici2022krylov,trigueros2022Krylov,alishahiha2023universal,Menzler2024Krylov,avdoshkin2024krylov,campo2024shortcuts, suchsland2025krylov,chen2025dissecting,chapman2025krylov,NANDY2025}, where the operator growth of an initially real-space-local operator is mapped onto the spread of the operator in the Krylov space of the operator Hilbert space.
-In fact, the operator Krylov complexity is not necessarily a sensitive probe of the MBL phase, because in this phase too the operator may delocalise in the Krylov space, as shown e.g.\ for the phenomenological $\ell$-bit model~\cite{trigueros2022Krylov} (neither in fact is it a sensitive probe of integrability~\cite{bhattacharjee2022krylov}).
+In fact, the operator Krylov complexity is not necessarily a sensitive probe of the MBL regime, because here too the operator may delocalise in the Krylov space, as shown e.g.\ for the phenomenological $\ell$-bit model~\cite{trigueros2022Krylov} (neither in fact is it a sensitive probe of integrability~\cite{bhattacharjee2022krylov}).